chiba1sonny/chiba1sonny.github.io/coursera.md

 ---
 layout: page
-title: I love the courses on Coursera
+title: I am enjoying Coursera
 ---

 - Prof.Andrew Ng. is such a good teacher and this 'deeplearning.ai' specialization course on Coursera is very well organized.